Gennadi Gagulia: Third Term as Prime Minister (2018)

 Gagulia was reappointed Prime Minister of Abkhazia in April 2018 by President Raul Khajimba, replacing Beslan Bartsits.

 Death

-Gagulia was killed in a car accident outside the village of Myussera, Gudauta District on 8 September 2018.
+Gagulia was killed in a car accident outside the village of Miusera, Gudauta District on 8 September 2018.
 He was returning from Sochi International Airport following a 3-day visit with Khajimba to Syria.
 A car collided with the convoy, and the impact forced Gagulia's car into the ditch.
 The car was driven by a 22-year-old Abkhaz man, who was, according to local authorities, "under the influence of narcotics".
 He died on the spot.

 Khajimba, who was travelling in the same convoy and witnessed the crash, suggested it was not an assassination attempt or terrorism, but rather an accident.